 Perform a skin test by rubbing it on the backside of your wrist and waiting several hours to check for sensitivity.

-Mullein (Verbascum thapsis)
+Mullein (Verbascum thapsis) For Toilet Paper

 Also called Cowboy Toilet Paper, mullein has been used for years (way before the invention of Angel Soft).